Lucky-Tsuma/100-days-of-code-1/r1-log.md

 ### R1D20
 Finished the ramaining bit on unit testing(Mainly creating mock functions using jest).
 Started a bit of integration testing.
 Prepared project for integration testing.

+### R1D21
+Working with integration testing using jest and supertest.